Events & Partnerships Intern

 - All incoming employees will be required to comply with the Conservancy’s COVID-19 vaccination policy.

 - This is a paid position with sick time benefits.
-Compensation will be $14.25/hour.
+Compensation will be $17.50/hour.

-- Work hours are generally Tuesday through Saturday.
-Occasional evening and Sunday hours may be required and could lead to working both weekend days (with advanced notice).
+- Work hours are generally Tuesday through Saturday, though weekly schedules will be set based on event needs.
+Evening and Sunday hours may be required and could lead to working both weekend days (with advanced notice).
 A day off within the same week will be provided in return for any additional work days.

-- Work will generally take place outdoors, and the position will require a significant amount of time in the parks in all weather conditions.
+- Work will generally take place outdoors, and the position will require a significant amount of time in the parks in all weather conditions, including heat and light rain.
 Indoor office time will also be part of the schedule.
 Some remote work may be possible on non-event days.

 - We will work with interns to receive college credit if applicable.